ITU-AI-ML-in-5G-Challenge/UPF_ITU_T_5G_ML_AI_Challenge_Net_Intels/README.md

 Repository Description:

 Contains Python scripts, Jupyter & Google Colab notebooks, text files, CSV files which are used in finding the solution for given problem.
 The results obtained in the course of challenge are submitted to ITU.
+The Documentation Folder contains PDF for the documentation of this project.
+The ANN Folder Contains all the data related to the Artificial Neural Network Approach The Prepreocessing Folder contains two subfolders : Training and Testing.
+Each of these folders contain the respective codes.

 Approaches used for solving the problem and corresponding model accuracy for training data: